Westfield Doncaster

 Westfield Doncaster (formerly Doncaster Shoppingtown) is a large shopping centre and public transport interchange in the eastern suburb of Doncaster in Melbourne, Victoria, Australia.
 It was the first shopping centre built by the Westfield Group in Victoria.

 Located on the corner of Williamsons Road and Doncaster Road in Doncaster Hill, it forms a central component of strategic planning to develop housing and employment centres in the area by Manningham City Council.
 It is located 12 kilometres east of the CBD and is one of the biggest shopping centres in Victoria.
 Today it is one of the largest shopping centres in Australia with a gross leasable floor area of 123,126 square metres.
-It is 50% owned by Scentre Group, 25% by ISPT, and 25% by Asia Property Fund.
+It is 50% owned by Scentre Group, 25% by IFM Investors, and 25% by Asia Property Fund.

 History

 The site of the present-day buildings was formerly occupied by orchards and a small shop owned by the Serpell family, well-known early European settlers in the area.
 In the 1930s it became known as 'White's Corner Store' after its operator changed hands.
 In the late 1960s, they sold the site to the Westfield Corporation who began construction of the new shopping centre.

 When Westfield Doncaster officially opened on 30 September 1969, it was Westfield's first venture in Victoria.
 The original $12-million complex consisted of the four-storey Myer department store at the north end, two levels of shops running along the west side to the, then white, eight-storey office tower.
 On the east side the two layers of shops merged into one layer, then finished at a Coles New World supermarket.